Thailand eTax Invoicing

 The conditions stipulated in the Notification on e-Tax Invoicing by Email BE 2560 for the use of this system are as follows:

-International businesses should note that because of the high incidents of VAT fraud and evasion in Thailand, e-Tax Invoicing is a controlled system in Thailand, not a liberal one like it is in Singapore, for example.
-And as e-Tax Invoicing is new and experimental for the Thailand Revenue Department, international businesses can expect to have implementation problems in Thailand.
+International businesses should note that because of the high incidents of VAT fraud and evasion, e-Tax Invoicing in Thailand is controlled, not liberal like it is in Singapore.
+And as e-Tax Invoicing is new and experimental for Thailand Revenue Department officers you can expect implementation problems in Thailand.